jochenwierum/termshare/README.md

 Each session must have a unique session name (`-s` or `--presenter-session`).
 The audience must also append this session name to the url.

-Termshare does not secure any of its http connection!
+Termshare does not secure any of its http connections!
 It is recommended to secure at least the access to the repeater connection (e.g. by using an SSH tunnel).

 ```text